apeli23/nextjsecomstore/README.md

 Build ECommerce Website Like Amazon by Next.js

 ## Tasks

-Create Application Context
+Connect To MongoDB
-    1.  define context and reducer
+    1.  install mongodb
-    2.  set darkMode flag
+    2.  install mongoose
-    3.  create store provider
+    3.  define connect and disconnect
-    4.  use it on layout
+    4.  use it in the api